On the Use of Torque Measurement in Centroidal State Estimation: Results

 \section{Results}

 In this section, we present the experimental results of performing estimation of the centroidal states both with and without the use of torque measurements, for a variety of different gaits on the quadruped robot Solo12 \cite{grimminger2020open}.
 Specifically, we consider three different behaviors: moving the base while balancing, trotting, and jumping.
 The trajectories are generated using the trajectory optimization framework in \cite{ponton2021efficient}, and the whole-body controller in \cite{grimminger2020open} is used to track these trajectories while satisfying friction cone constraints.
+The process and measurement models covariance matrices are tuned as $Q_k =$ $\Diag(10^{-7}, 10^{-7}, 10^{-7}, 10^{-5}, 10^{-5}, 10^{-5},\!
+10^{-4},\!
+10^{-4},\!
+10^{-4})$ and $R_K = (10^{-5}) * I_9$ respectively.
 Note that we do not close the control loop around the estimated centroidal states; this is left to future work.
+Note also that the measured torques are computed by simply multiplying the measured current to the motor constant.
+While this does not give a precise torque measurement at the output of the joints due to the unmodeled drive system (e.g. friction, elasticity, etc.), we show in the following experiments that this is not an issue for the estimator.
+Note that since we cannot measure directly the centroidal states, we compute them using measurements from the motion capture system and joint encoders.
+Given these base and joint state measurements, we employ \eqref{eq:centroidal_momentum} and \eqref{eq:com} to construct the full centroidal states.

-\subsection{Motion \#1: moving the base while balancing}
+\subsection{Motion \#1: Moving the Base while Balancing}

-The first scenario we consider is a motion in which we move the base without any contact switching (Fig. \ref{fig:base_snapshots}).
+In the first scenario we consider a wobbling motion of the base without contact switching (Fig. \ref{fig:base_snapshots}).
 The main goal of this test is to evaluate the quality of the estimated states in isolation from uncertainties introduced by contact switching as well as contact detection.
-Fig. \ref{fig:moving_base} shows the centroidal states computed from \eqref{eq:centroidal_momentum} and forward kinematics (blue) compared against the estimated states from our proposed torque measurement-based EKF (red).
-The use of torque measurements in the proposed EKF is seen to significantly filter the centroidal momentum without adding delays.
+Fig. \ref{fig:moving_base} shows the computed centroidal states in blue, compared against the estimated states from our proposed torque measurement-based EKF in red.
+As it can be clearly seen in this figure, the use of torque measurements in the proposed EKF significantly filter the centroidal momentum without adding delays.

-\subsection{Motion \#2: forward trotting}
+\subsection{Motion \#2: Forward Trotting}